nikhilvirdi/JHusk/README.md

 Issues that turned out to be in the test suite itself, not JHusk: an apparent infinite loop traced back to a bug in the test's own planted binary search helper, not JHusk's shrinking logic.
 A few early failures came from incorrect assumptions baked into the tests themselves, wrong expected exception types, the `optionals()` misunderstanding mentioned throughout this document, and generators configured with overly strict exact sizes that were, in practice, nearly impossible to satisfy.

 A known, intentional design limit rather than a defect: the 8KB buffer cap described in Design & Architecture above.
-Several of the stress tests in `/adversarial-tests` generate very large collections specifically to exercise this limit, and assert that JHusk correctly reports `PropertyExecutionException` in that scenario, rather than silently succeeding, hanging, or producing an incorrect result.
+Several of the stress tests generated very large collections specifically to exercise this limit, and asserted that JHusk correctly reported `PropertyExecutionException` in that scenario, rather than silently succeeding, hanging, or producing an incorrect result.

-The `/adversarial-tests` folder includes its own README with the full breakdown of every category, along with instructions for running the suite yourself against a locally installed or published copy of JHusk.
+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for the full release history, including every fix and addition in each version.

 ## License

-JHusk is released under the license included in this repository's `LICENSE.md` file.
+JHusk is released under the license included in this repository's `LICENSE` file.
 See that file for the complete license text.

 ## Acknowledgments